 Soham, being a statement-I Am That-is by itself not considered either a formal mantra or an actual Divine Name.
-Only in Maharaj's teachings have I found this idea of Soham being a mantra and a proper Name of God.
+Only in Maharaj's teachings have I found this idea of Soham being a Name of God.
 Obviously this is unique to the tradition of the Nath Yogis whose entire sadhana is based on Soham.